Search

 The position involves transporting injured or unwell animals as required and includes:

-- Significant driving around the Toowoomba area using an RSPCA vehicle
+🗺️ Significant driving throughout the greater Brisbane area using an RSPCA vehicle

-- Collecting and transporting animals to vet clinics
+🏥 Collecting and transporting animals from veterinary clinics, or delivering animals to vet clinics for collection

 What skills and characteristics do I need?

-- Confidence or willingness to learn in handling a variety of animals
+🐾 Confidence working with animals, or a willingness to learn to handle a variety of species

-- Attention to detail for paperwork admissions, and able to accurately listen and follow instructions
+🔍 Strong attention to detail for paperwork and ability to accurately listen to and follow instructions

 When can I volunteer?